nfogh/vscode-private-extension-manager/extension/README.md

 a file in case none of the explicit keys matches; otherwise an error is shown on unsupported platforms.

+## OpenVSX repositories

+For Open VSX repositories, follow the guides found in the Open VSX pages.

 ## Discovering Extensions

-Now that your extensions are published to an NPM registry, you need to tell Private Extension Manager how to find them.
+Now that your extensions are published to an NPM or OpenVSX registry, you need to tell Private Extension Manager how to find them.
 This can be done using a workspace config file and/or a user setting.